- The patch is placed on the upper arm, lower stomach, buttocks, or back.

 - The patch doesn’t protect against STIs.

 The patch looks like a square Band-Aid (less than 2″ x 2″) and is worn on the skin.
-It contains hormone medicine similar to birth control pills, but the dose absorbed through the skin is 60% higher than the birth control pills with 35ug of estrogen.
+It contains hormone medicine like birth control pills, but the dose absorbed through the skin may be higher than birth control pills with 35ug of estrogen.
 In some studies, but not in others, there is a higher risk of blood clots.
 Make sure not to smoke if using the patch.
 When used correctly, the patch is as effective as birth control pills in preventing pregnancy.
 Just like birth control pills, your health care provider may also prescribe the patch for irregular periods, menstrual cramps, or endometriosis.

 |Out of 100 women using the patch|